-Editor’s Note: Back in February, the Harvard Kennedy School’s Ash Center hosted an event titled “Stories and Statistics: Why we need mixed methods to understand international development.”
+[Editor’s Note: Back in February, the Harvard Kennedy School’s Ash Center hosted an event titled “Stories and Statistics: Why we need mixed methods to understand international development.”
 The event featured principal investigators from the Transparency for Development project representing opposing sides of the methodological spectrum: quantitative versus qualitative analysis.
 Instead of a sparring match over which method reigns supreme, the discussion centered on why we need both quantitative and qualitative evaluation methods to understand the full picture of impact.
-Building on this event, the “Stories and Stats” blog series is a way for us to share some exciting quantitative trends we’re observing in the early stages of our analysis in Indonesia and Tanzania—and to dig into the stories behind the numbers.
+Building on this event, the “Stories and Stats” blog series is a way for us to share some exciting quantitative trends we’re observing in the early stages of our analysis in Indonesia and Tanzania — and to dig into the stories behind the numbers.
 For more, read the first two posts of this series: “How qualitative methods help us read between the numbers” and “The surprising ways citizens demand accountability when it comes to health care.”]

 What would you do if your doctor was offensive, disrespectful or rude to you?
 Depending on the severity, many of us would land somewhere between finding a new provider and a lucrative malpractice suit.
 But this freedom of health provider choice is quite rare outside of high-income countries and major urban centers.
 For most rural denizens in the developing world, having access to even one provider is a luxury, regardless of their bedside manner (if there is even a bed in the first place).

-Our Transparency for Development (T4D) project, which empowers community representatives to voluntarily take action on local maternal, newborn and child health challenges, has unearthed deep discontent within communities regarding health provider behavior and attitudes.
+Our Transparency for Development (T4D) project, which empowers community representatives to voluntarily take action on local maternal and newborn health challenges, has unearthed deep discontent within communities regarding health provider behavior and attitudes.
 This isn’t surprising, but what IS surprising is how the communities have decided to address these challenges and what we’ve learned about the root causes of this disrespectful behavior.
 The bottom line?
 Sometimes, these perceived instances of rudeness result from providers trying to navigate larger problems entrenched in the health system.

 Addressing patient dissatisfaction